Calculation of Market Value:

 Information Circulars do not have the force of law.

-The First Home Housing and Construction Grants Act 2000 (the “Act”) provides a number of house purchase assistance measures, including the First Home Owner Grant.
-Housing assistance grants are available for properties below a defined market value.
+The First Home Housing and Construction Grants Act 2000 (the “Act”) provides a number of house purchase assistance measures, including the First Home Owner Grant and the Housing Construction Grant.
+These housing assistance grants are available for properties below a defined market value.

 Market value in the case of a comprehensive home building contract is defined under the Act as: